QuickHarsh/gif/README.md

-# Get Instant Fresh - B2B Restaurant Supplies Platform
+# Cheflinx - B2B Restaurant Supplies Platform

 A modern B2B platform for restaurant supplies and ingredients, built with Next.js and React.